dftbplus/recipes/docs/parallel/amdahl.rst

 the code.

-Amdahl's does not include effects of latencies on parallel performance, but can be a good guide to the limits of scalability.
+Amdahl's does not include effects of latencies on parallel performance, but can be a good guide to the limits of scalability for `fixed` sizes of problem on parallel machines.